 Next up: You don't need a word of Spanish to understand the best of Spanish contemporary music.

-Hola - I'm a partner with Ventanas Mexico which provides insight and resources to people considering expat life in Mexico.
+Hola - I'm Kerry Baker and a partner with Ventanas Mexico which provides insight and resources to people considering expat life in Mexico.

 I am also author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, and "If Only I Had a Place" for aspiring expats desiring to rent luxuriously for less.